-3 units, 2 lecture hours, 4 lab hours, pass/ no pass ADVISORIES: English 1A or 1AH.
+3 units, 2 lecture hours, 4 lab hours, pass/ no

 Adobe Illustrator®, a vector graphics software editor, is studied in this beginning level computer drawing course.
 Students use the elements and principles of design to create logos, icons, drawings, typography, and illustrations for print, web, video, and mobile.
-(A, CSU, UC) (C-ID ARTS 250: ART 30A & ART 37A)
+(A, CSU, UC) (C-ID ARTS 250)